isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 ``delayed-updates-limit`` is exceeded, when the server is in the ``communication-recovery`` state.

-A server administrator may send the command to reset a misbehaving state machine.
+A server administrator may send this command to reset a misbehaving state machine.

 This command includes no arguments: